notagain-pwn/hackthebox/CTF/Cyber Apocalypse 2025/coding/Summoners Incantation/README.md

 ![Category](https://img.shields.io/badge/category-Coding-lightgrey.svg)
 ![CTF](https://img.shields.io/badge/Event-HTB%20Cyber%20Apocalypse%202025-purple)

-Deep within the ancient halls lies the secret of the Dragon's Heart—a power that can only be unlocked by combining magical tokens in just the right way.
-But beware: if you combine two adjacent tokens, their energy is lost forever to the void.

-Your task is to determine the **maximum amount of energy** that can be harnessed by selecting tokens such that **no two selected tokens are adjacent**.

-This challenge maps to a classic dynamic programming problem: **the Maximum Sum of Non-Adjacent Elements**.
+To awaken the ancient power of the Dragon's Heart, the summoners must combine magical incantation tokens.

+However, the tokens are delicate; no two adjacent tokens can be combined without losing their energy.
+The optimal incantation is the maximum sum obtainable by choosing non-adjacent tokens.

 ## 📚 Table of Contents